ObolNetwork/kurtosis-charon/README.md

 ### Validators

-We configured this project to run 600 validators per node (each "node" is EL+CL+DVT).
+We configured this project to run 600 validators per node (each "node" is EL+CL+DV).
 Therefore, for 3 nodes, you will have 1800 validators in total in this beacon chain.
 This large amount is necessary to fulfill beachon chain requirements about committees.
-For us it is good to test DVT with that large number of validators, therefore do not change this.
+For us it is good to test DV with that large number of validators, therefore do not change this.

 ### The Long Delay